Courses

 In the age of digital communications and mobile applications such as WhatsApp and Skype, transnational living has rapidly emerged as the norm as opposed to the exception.
 However, what does it really mean to "be transnational"?
 How are the lived experiences of transnational individuals and communities shaped by categories of difference such as gender, ethno-racial identity, sexuality, and class?
 What impacts do the growing number of transnational citizens and residents in the U.S. have on our understanding of "American" identity in the local, national, and global contexts?
 In this interdisciplinary seminar we will analyze recent theories regarding the origins and impacts of transnationalism.
 Particular attention will be paid throughout the semester to the intersections of gender, ethno-racial identity, sexuality, and class in connection with everyday transnational dynamics.
 The broad range of case studies examined includes Central American, Colombia, the Dominican Republic, Haiti, Indonesia, Jamaica, Mexico, the Middle East, and Peru. [ more ]

 Archival storytelling: the "creative practice of resurfacing hidden, untapped, and untold historical treasures and reimagining that content in various storytelling presentations that speak to modern-day audiences" (Arbo Radiko).
-In this generative writing and critical-practice course, students explore/inhabit the role of writers and storytellers as preservers of history and culture.
-With a focus on documenting and/or reimagining Latinidades, the course invites students to address: the unique narrative forms archives may take beyond collections of artifacts; how archives can inform the creation--and definition--of literary work; the relationship between archives and power; information the archivist/storyteller may choose to include or omit, reveal or conceal; how the archivist/storyteller might practice what scholars Michelle Caswell and Marika Cifor call "radical empathy," one that takes into account the diverse affective roles and responsibilities of the: archivist, records creator, records subject, records user, and community member.
-The course is designed to help students address the above through assignments that build towards final projects.
-Through the creative process, students learn to: research, compile, and analyze materials from various open-access repositories; identify and write emergent stories from collected material; and present these stories to the public using narrative elements and tools in the digital humanities.
-Projects may include virtual exhibits, data stories, annotated maps, historical fiction, ekphrastic poetry, finding aids, and interactive timelines.
-Projects may also examine the Latinx experience on campus, building on archival efforts initiated by students for the LATS Program 15th Anniversary Exhibit at Williams College Library. [ more ]
+In this generative writing and critical practice course, students inhabit the roles of writers and storytellers as preservers of history and culture.
+With a focus on documenting and/or reimagining Latinidades, the course invites students to address the unique narrative forms archives can take beyond collections of artifacts.
+How can archives inform the creation and definition of literary work?
+What is the relationship between archives and power?
+What information might the archivist/storyteller choose to include or omit, reveal or conceal?
+How might they practice "radical empathy," taking into account the various affective roles and responsibilities of the archivist, the records creator, the records subject, the records user, and community members?
+Creative-writing and research assignments help students build toward final archival storytelling projects.
+Throughout the process, students learn to: research, compile, and analyze materials from various repositories; identify and write emergent stories from collected material; and present these stories to the public using narrative elements and digital tools. [ more ]

 LATS 420 SEM Latinx Ecologies